-Finally, we highlight two previous studies that are particularly related to our work.
-In the VoxeLurn study \cite{wang2017@naturalizingVoxelurn} a community of users is interacting with a computerized executor in order to accomplish constructions in a 3-D blocks world.
-The community gradually and collaboratively builds increasingly complex and more {\em abstract} language from a core programming language via a process called "naturalization".
-SHRDLURN \cite{wang2016@SHRDLURNWittgensteinLanguageGame} exhibits similar constructions but on an individual effort rather than a community effort.
-Both of these studies indeed aim to address abstraction, but from an {\em opposite} direction to ours; while both of these works assume a strict narrow and synthetic language and build abstractions bottom-up, our work aims to tackle the opposite direction, uncovering abstractions expressed in unrestricted NL and grounding them in an executable formal language in the `backend'.
-Thus, these studies and ours exhibit two orthogonal and complementary ways to address the challenge of processing abstractions in NL, while, to the best of our knowledge, this work is the first to do so in a free-form language.
+Two other studies that are particularly related to our work are by \citet{wang2017@naturalizingVoxelurn} and \citet{wang2016@SHRDLURNWittgensteinLanguageGame}.
+In the VoxeLurn study \cite{wang2017@naturalizingVoxelurn}, a community of users is interacting with a computerized agent to deliver constructions in a 3-D blocks world.
+The community gradually and collaboratively builds increasingly complex and more {\em abstract} language from a core programming language via a process called ``naturalization''.
+SHRDLURN \cite{wang2016@SHRDLURNWittgensteinLanguageGame} exhibits similar constructions but on an individual rather than a community effort.
+Both studies indeed address abstraction, but from an {\em opposite} direction to ours; while these works assume a strict narrow and synthetic language and build abstractions bottom-up, our work aims to tackle the opposite direction, uncovering abstractions that are expressed in unrestricted informal NL and grounding them in an executable `backend'.
+Thus, these studies and ours exhibit orthogonal ways to address abstraction.